 are available online.

-The composition of US influenza vaccine is reviewed annually by the Centers for Disease Control (CDC) and updated to match circulating influenza viruses.
-Routine annual influenza vaccination is recommended by the CDC for everyone over 6 months of age who does not have a contraindication.
+The composition of US influenza vaccine is reviewed annually by the Centers for Disease Control and Prevention (CDC) and updated to match circulating influenza viruses.
+Routine annual influenza vaccination is recommended by the CDC for everyone over 6 months of age with rare exception.